Antonio-Villarreal/StockBeeper/README.md

 <img src='http://g.recordit.co/RnSAVcPXQY.gif' title='Video Walkthrough' width='' alt='Video Walkthrough' />

-Entry 2 - August 2021: Developed the notification system and test it with closed market conditions where the price of the stock would remain constant
+Entry 2 - August 2021: Developed the notification system and test it with closed market conditions where the price of the stock would remain constant.
+I am able to add at least a single limit and get notified when the stock reaches that limit.

 Walkthrough of Entry 2: